murmour/cw-2024-wbm/README.md

 Our first solution was based on Nested Monte Carlo Search ([paper](https://www.lamsade.dauphine.fr/~cazenave/papers/nested.pdf)), and it carried us through day one.
 We finished this day 25th, which was good, but not great, and the missing component was probably Beam Search, but we couldn't figure out how to implement it efficiently.
 Moreover, our attention soon shifted to something different...

-Looking at the scoreboard, we noticed that Wata is leading, and we couldn't stop wondering -- what could a single person team be doing, that is much better than what we do?
+Observing the scoreboard, we noticed that Wata was leading, and we couldn't stop wondering -- what could a single person team be doing, that is much better than what we do?
 Could it be something that is simple to implement, but maybe requires more computing resources?

 Slowly, the gears turned in our heads, and we figured: